This post may contain affiliate links. Please read our privacy policy.

 Our Homemade Buttercream Frosting is so easy to make, you’ll wonder why you ever bothered buying frosting.

-All you need to make buttercream frosting is a big bowl, an electric mixer, and a rubber spatula.
+All you need to make buttercream frosting is a large bowl, an electric mixer, and a rubber spatula.
 If you are using a stand mixer instead of a hand mixer, I recommend using the paddle attachment.

-Cream the butter until it is fluffy.
+Cream the butter until it is very, very smooth.
 This is really the most important step in this entire recipe.
-I often set a kitchen timer for 6-7 minutes and just let my KitchenAid Stand Mixer do all of the work.
-Then add in the salt and slowly add in the powdered sugar, continuing to beat the mixture until it is well blended.
+I set a kitchen timer for 5-6 minutes and just let my stand mixer do all of the work.

-Then add in the vanilla and cream or milk and beat on low speed until combined.
-Once the vanilla and cream or milk are incorporated, I’ll turn up the speed to medium-high and set another timer for an additional 6-7 minutes.
+Once the vanilla and cream or milk are incorporated, turn up the mixer speed to medium-high and set another timer for an additional 6-7 minutes.
 This will ensure your Homemade Buttercream Frosting is ultra-fluffy and creamy.

 You can add additional cream or milk if you want a softer consistency, but I recommend adding it just a couple of teaspoons at a time until it’s just right.

-It’s ready to use or store for later!
+Now your frosting is ready to use or store for later!

-One of the best things about knowing how to make buttercream frosting is being able to make your own flavored buttercream frosting!
+One of the best things about knowing how to make buttercream frosting is being able to make your own flavored buttercream!

-There are lots of different ways to flavor Homemade Buttercream Frosting.
+There are lots of different ways to flavor this recipe.
 Of course there is always the classic vanilla extract, vanilla paste or vanilla beans.
 You guys know I am obsessed with vanilla everything and always use pure vanilla extract; however, this buttercream is the exception.

 More often than not, I turn to Wilton’s Clear Vanilla Extract for this recipe.
 It keeps my homemade buttercream frosting super white and has the perfect, yummy, creamy vanilla flavor that is simply my favorite in buttercream.